Jailed Kansas 'Swat' Perpetrator Sneaks Online, Threatens More 'Swats' - Slashdot

 Hold your thumb out at arm's length and note the size of your thumbnail.
 That's roughly half the angular area in which you have sufficient visual acuity to distinguish between a handgun and a coffee mug.
 The way you "see" a scene is that your fovea flits around your field of vision, filling in details to update the scene you have already constructed in

+This guy is some kind of wizard.
+Jail can't hold him.
+He'll be out soon enough.

-That's some serious stupid (Score:3)
+That's some serious stupid (Score:2, Funny)

 DA's need to be banned from police investigations (Score:3, Insightful)